open-resources/dash_curriculum/_sources/part1/chapter2.md

 - Try to add a new Markdown component with different content

 ## Exercises
-By using the app code included in the "What you will learn" section, complete the two exercises below:
-(1) Change the title of our app to "New title" and align it to the left
+(1) Use [the app](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part1/ch2_files/chapter2_app.py) from the "What you will learn" section and change the title of the app to "New title", aligning it to the left
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold